 - Consultation with teachers, support staff, parents and outside agencies (as needed).

 Information students share with the school counselor is confidential.
 The student’s right to privacy is guarded as much as permitted by law, ethics and school policy.
-The school counselor is obligated to break confidentiality when there is a potential harm to the student or others, concern of neglect or abuse, or a court of law that requires testimony or student records.
-Counselors maintain confidentiality of the information that your child shares with them, however: as a mandated reporter, all school employees or healthcare workers are required by law to report any suspected child abuse or neglect to Child Protective Services.
+The school counselor is obligated to break confidentiality when there is potential harm to the student or others, concern about neglect or abuse, or a court of law that requires testimony or student records.
+Counselors maintain confidentiality of the information that your child shares with them.
+However, as a mandated reporter, all school employees or healthcare workers are required by law to report any suspected child abuse or neglect to Child Protective Services.

 Hello everyone!
-My name is Paula henry and I am the new School Counselor at Sunny Sands Elementary School.
+My name is Paula Henry and this is my fifth year as the School Counselor at Sunny Sands Elementary School.
 I received my Master’s in Guidance and Counseling from California State University San Bernardino in 2017.
-Last year I worked at Rancho Mirage High School as a Prevention Specialist helping students at risk of failing, students having attendance issues and students caught with substances on campus.
-Before coming to work for Palm Springs Unified School District I worked as a School Therapist for Riverside County Latino Commission in partnership with Coachella Valley Unified School District for about 2 years.
-During my time there I worked at Sea View Elementary, Westside Elementary and Cahuilla Desert Academy Middle School providing mental health counseling, running groups and providing guidance lessons in the classroom.
-I am so excited and honored to be joining the amazing team of educators and staff here at Sunny Sands.
-As the new full-time School Counselor I am looking forward to providing support to students and helping students achieve academic success, career and social/emotional development, so that they can meet their personal and academic goals for this school year and beyond.
+Before coming to Sunny Sands, I worked at Rancho Mirage High School as a Prevention Specialist, helping students at risk of failing, students having attendance issues and students caught with substances on campus.
+Prior to working for Palm Springs Unified School District, I worked as a School Counselor for Riverside County Latino Commission in partnership with Coachella Valley Unified School District for about 2 years.
+During my time there, I worked at Sea View Elementary, Westside Elementary and Cahuilla Desert Academy Middle School providing mental health counseling, running groups and providing counseling lessons in the classroom.
+I am so excited and honored to be the School Counselor with the amazing team of educators and staff here at Sunny Sands.
+I provide support to students and help them achieve academic success, career and social/emotional development, so that they can meet their personal and academic goals for this school year and beyond.
 In my free time, I enjoy hanging out with family and friends and enjoy cooking and baking for them.